socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 scrolling down the page

 [VO]
-But before we start writing our new Heart component, I want you to first, scroll just a little down the exercise page and notice that there are links to two files that I want you to add to this project.
+But before we start writing our new Heart component, I want you to download two files that you can find download links for in the text instructions below the video in the learning portal.

+The first is a file called heart.svg, which I want you to put right here, in the src directory of your I Heart React project.

+And the second is a css file called App.css, which I want you to put in the same directory, so it will replace the current App.css file.

 [SC]